 Innovation is a particular focus and with a growing awareness of sustainability issues, businesses are choosing to adapt to an ever changing environment.

 In this article, we will explore five of the latest office design trends and discuss how these might impact your staff and business performance.
 Our trusted team of office design experts will share their years of experience to help you stay on the forefront of great office design and inspire your next office renovation.

-Since issues of sustainability and climate change have taken centre stage at a global level, there has been a substantial increase in demand for eco-friendly products and building materials, which have less of an environmental impact.
+Since issues of sustainability and climate change have taken centre stage at a global level, there has been a substantial increase in demand for eco-friendly office products and building materials, which have less of an environmental impact.

 With large offices being purpose-built to attain green building standard ratings and businesses committing to reducing their carbon footprint, it’s clear the sustainability trend is here to stay.

 Our latest office renovations have featured upcycled furniture, reclaimed floorboards and sustainably sourced wood.